quarter-pounder/pi-at-home-bootstrap/docs/operations/secrets.md

    ```
 4. Save and exit; `ansible-vault` re-encrypts the file automatically.

-> Tip: set `EDITOR="nano"` or another favorite editor before running `make vault-edit` if plain `vi` is unfamiliar.
+> Tip: set `EDITOR="nano"` or another favorite editor before running `make vault-edit` if you really love nano.

-The renderer automatically decrypts `secrets.env.vault` when both files exist.
-Missing prerequisites trigger warnings but do not abort template generation.
+**Automatic Secret Loading**

+During template rendering, secrets are decrypted when:
+   - the vault exists,
+	- .vault_pass exists,
+	- and ansible-vault is installed

+If any component is missing, the renderer logs warnings but does not abort.

 ### Required secrets
 ```